 After Herrera identified and characterized forest land in the Clackamas River watershed, the next step was to use data extracted from the USFS and ODF FACTS databases to map areas of forestry management activities in the watershed over time.
-FACTS data obtained from the USFS was provided in a GIS compatible format and was overlaid with the watershed boundary; Table 3 provides a summary of the number of activities mapped for each general activity category for all years within the Mt.
-Hood National Forest.
-The FACTS data obtained for ODF was not provided in a GIS compatible format; Herrera digitized these locations in GIS based on township-sectionrange data at the quarter-quarter section level provided in the database for each activity.
-This information is summarized in Table 4.
-General activity categories provided in Tables 3 and 4 were assigned by Herrera to help narrow the list of activities down to a manageable size for further analysis.
+FACTS data obtained from the USFS was provided in a GIS compatible format and was overlaid with the watershed boundary.